-- maintenance pruning of street and park trees and trees along some pathways to eliminate dead or hazardous limbs or branches that pose a risk to visitors; - maintenance and/or removal of branches and trees that impact infrastructure; - · control of invasive species and noxious weeds; - removal of dead trees or trees that can no longer be maintained in a safe condition; - cleanup of failed tree limbs and other tree debris following severe weather; - maintenance of young trees to support proper establishment through structural pruning, watering and mulching; and - seeking mitigation measures tailored to the site to manage identified risks, while making every effort to preserve urban trees (e.g. pruning, cabling, retrenchment for veteran trees, improving root zones via decompaction activities).
+- maintenance pruning of street and park trees and trees along some pathways in Gatineau Park and the Greenbelt to eliminate dead or hazardous limbs or branches that pose a risk to visitors; - maintenance and/or removal of branches and trees that impact infrastructure; - · control of invasive species and noxious weeds; - removal of dead trees or trees that can no longer be maintained in a safe condition in urban settings; - cleanup of failed tree limbs and other tree debris following severe weather; - young tree maintenance to support proper establishment through structural pruning, watering and mulching; and - seeking mitigation measures tailored to the site or portfolio to manage identified risks, while making every effort to preserve urban trees (e.g. pruning, cabling, retrenchment for veteran trees, improving root zones via decompaction activities).

-Distribution of Canopy Cover
+Inequitable Distribution of Canopy Cover

-Linking tree canopy data with socio-demographic information can help highlight areas where inequities may be present.
-For example, studies suggest that areas with lower income also have lower tree canopy cover.^{28,29,30} A recent study found that many of the most vulnerable residents of Montréal are exposed to relatively significant urban heat islands.31 Areas with high proportions of people who are at risk during an extreme heat event are often located close to industrial and commercial areas where severe urban heat islands occur.
+Linking tree canopy with socio-demographic information can help highlight areas where inequities or environmental justice issues may be present.
+For example, research suggests that areas with lower income also have lower tree canopy cover.^{26,27,28} A recent study found that many of the most vulnerable residents of Montréal are exposed to relatively significant urban heat islands.29 Areas with high proportions of vulnerable individuals are often located close to industrial and commercial areas where severe urban heat islands occur.

-In its 2019 tree canopy assessment, the NCC explored the relationship between tree canopy and two variables from Statistics Canada: median income and population density.
-As shown in Figure 6, a statistically significant relationship exists between median income and the percentage of tree canopy in the National Capital Region, meaning that wealthier areas tend to have greater amounts of tree canopy.
+In its 2019 tree canopy assessment, the NCC explored the relationship between tree canopy and two variables stored within the dissemination area dataset: median income and population density.
+As shown in Figure 6, a statistically significant relationship exists between median income and the percentage of tree canopy, meaning that wealthier areas tend to have greater amounts of tree canopy.
 This relationship does not always hold, as evident in some lower-income rural areas with large amounts of tree canopy, and wealthy downtown areas with lesser amounts of tree canopy.
 A statistically significant inverse relationship exists between tree canopy and population density (see Figure 7).
 Despite this relationship, there are highly populated areas that have relatively high percentages of tree canopy due to the presence of urban forests.

 Figure 7.
-Relationship between the tree canopy cover and population density (Tree Canopy Assessment of Canada's Capital Region, University of Vermont, 2019)
+Relationship between the tree canopy cover and population density

-How Much Forest Does the NCC Manage, and How Is It Distributed?
+How Many Trees Does the NCC Manage and How Are They Distributed?